Annie-Zhu1210/CASA0019_CanIWorkThere/README.md

 The system uses a **MAX9814** sound sensor that does high frequency sampling (all 50ms).
 In order to extract stable background noise from transient acoustic impulses, such as the dropping of a pen, or transient mechanical vibrations, the following signal conditioning techniques are used:

-* **Hardware Gain Configuration**: To optimize sensitivity for quiet environments like libraries, the sensor is configured with a **60dB gain**.
+* **Hardware Gain Configuration**: To optimise sensitivity for quiet environments like libraries, the sensor is configured with a **60dB gain**.
 The resulting analog signals are mapped to a calibrated decibel range of **30dB to 90dB**.
 * **Time-Window Averaging**: A rolling average is calculated every 5 seconds over approximately 100 samples to ensure data stability and suppress outliers.
 The processing follows the formula:
   * $vg = \frac{\sum_{i=1}^{n} \text{dB}_i}{n}$
 * **Environmental Benchmarking**: The system is based on research by Mehta, Zhu, and Cheema (2012) that evaluates the "Golden Noise Range."
 While levels around 70dB can help you be creative, noise levels over 85dB, when sustained over time, greatly degrade your ability to focus on cognitive tasks.
 Our system assists in helping the user determine the best balance for productivity.